-As of September 30, 2021, we had 47 full-time employees, including 28 employees engaged in research and development activities.
-In order to successfully implement our development and commercialization plans and strategies, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
+As of March 31, 2022, we had 57 full-time employees, including 33 employees engaged in research and development activities.
+In order to successfully implement our development and commercialization plans and strategies, and as we continue to operate as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including:

-• identifying, recruiting, integrating, maintaining, retaining, and motivating additional employees;

-- managing our internal development efforts effectively, including the clinical, FDA, and other comparable foreign regulatory agencies' review process for BMF-219 and any future product candidates, while complying with any contractual obligations to contractors and other third parties we may have; and - · improving our operational, financial and management controls, reporting systems and procedures.
+- identifying, recruiting, integrating, maintaining, retaining, and motivating additional employees; - managing our internal development efforts effectively, including the clinical, FDA, and other comparable foreign regulatory agencies' review process for BMF-219 and any future product candidates, while complying with any contractual obligations to contractors and other third parties we may have; and - improving our operational, financial and management controls, reporting systems and procedures.